 It reminded me ever so slightly of a Tractor Supply with some of the contents inside, although I did not get to take a long long around.

-I am still kicking myself because in my haste, I left behind a packet of money plant seeds.
+I was kicking myself because in my haste, I left behind a packet of money plant seeds.
 These ones have the beautiful silvery seed pods that I think my girls really would’ve loved to collect.

 Favorite Seeds: I was most excited to find Birdhouse Gourds there!
-Such a fun idea and I’m really excited to try them with our girls next year.
-I also bought a huge back – I think it is a full pound – of snow pea seeds.
-Going to be a great growing year next year!
+Such a fun idea and I’m really excited to try them with our girls.
+I also bought a huge pack – I think it is a full pound – of snow pea seeds.
+Going to be a great growing year with those!

 Least Favorite Seeds: I don’t think I really have a least favorite yet – I bought them too late in the season to plant any, so I can’t speak to germination rates or anything like that.

 Seeds for Yourself: Call up your closest Agway and ask if they have any seeds left, or specifically a seed clearance!
-I was really tempted to go back and buy some more so I will have things to trade over the winter when I’m really pining after my gardens.
+If you run into a great sale, pick up some extras so you will have seeds to trade over the winter.

 5. Grocery Store Produce